 Airways – Nearest Airport is Paro.
 Bagdogra airport (IXB) is 182 Kilometer from Phuentsholling.
 Bhutan’s national air carrier, Druk Air, operates several flights per week from Bangkok, Delhi, Kolkata, Kathmandu, etc to Paro.
 One of the spectacular flights flies passengers through the stretch between Kathmandu and Bhutan.
 The flight passes along the Himalayan Range and all the peaks seems so close to eyes, it’s a flight to cherish.
 Recent addition is the flight from Paro to Bangkok via Bagdogra airport.

-Roadways – Punakha is 72 kilometers from Thimpu.
+Roadways – Punakha is 72 kilometres from Thimpu.
 Phuentsholling is three / four hour's drive from Bagdogra / New Jalpaiguri and six to seven hour’s drive from Gangtok or Darjeeling.
 The Royal Bhutanese Government runs a bus service to Phuentsholling from Kolkata.
 These buses depart from Kolkata Esplanade bus station and reaches Phuentsholing via Siliguri.
 Phuentsholling is the only entry / exit point via road.
 The other is only entry point is in Assam.

 Railways – There are no railway in Bhutan.
 Government of India is planning to set up a railway network as per a recent understanding between the two countries.
 New Jalpaiguri is the major Railway Station (NJP) is the nearest major railway terminal.
 Yet one can travel close up to the Bhutan border by Indian Railway to Hashimara.
-Nearest major railway station is Alipurduar but Birpara is close by a few kilometers in the Northern Frontier Railway.
+Nearest major railway station is Alipurduar but Birpara is close by a few kilometres in the Northern Frontier Railway.